bottlesdevs/programs/GUIDELINES.md

 # Guide lines
 This document show the guide lines with all methods for writing and propose new installers in Bottles.

-Each installer need a manifest in YAML format to be interpreted by Bootles.
+Each installer need a manifest in YAML format to be interpreted by Bottles.

 ## Example
 These manifest can be used as examples: